 Flights exist between Tashkent and Bishkek two times a week.
 Overland, the quickest way is via Kazakhstan.

-A direct bus to Bishkek (via Kazakhstan) exists (13 h, 240 000 Uzbek som), but if you don’t buy your ticket at least a day in advance, the bus might be full.
-If that is the case, make your way to Shymkent and get on a bus to Almaty (hourly departures).
-Get off at Korday, where you can cross the border and hop on a minibus or taxi into Bishkek.
-It will be a long day if you plan to do it in one go.
+A direct bus to Bishkek via Kazakhstan exists (13 h, 2000 som – Q&A), but if you don’t buy your ticket at least a day in advance, the bus might be full.
+If that is the case, make your way to Shymkent and cross the border there.

 In summer, a train from Tashkent to Balykchy at lake Issyk-Kul stops over in Bishkek.
 All details on the Uzbek train page.